kudobuilder/kudo/keps/0012-operator-extensions.md

 ## Summary

-Generic implementations of frameworks don't capture all customizations that are required for all end users.
-Rather than having to fork and maintain a patched version of a Framework, Extending a framework will allow for additions and customizations to be made to frameworks to meet additional business needs.
+Generic implementations of operators don't capture all customizations that are required for all end users.
+Rather than having to fork and maintain a patched version of a Operator, Extending a operator will allow for additions and customizations to be made to operators to meet additional business needs.

 ## Motivation

-Extensions and bases describe a mechanism for building frameworks or extensions to frameworks from a given base.
-In this document, an **extension** is any KUDO framework that extends from some base.
+Extensions and bases describe a mechanism for building operators or extensions to operators from a given base.
+In this document, an **extension** is any KUDO operator that extends from some base.
 A **base** is the complete set of manifests, metadata, and other files provided by that base's type.
 A base should provide complete information that users of that base tool are expected to have.
-The base types and what they expose to frameworks that extend from them are described in their respective sub-sections.
+The base types and what they expose to operators that extend from them are described in their respective sub-sections.

 ### Goals

-- Be able to extend an existing Framework
+- Be able to extend an existing Operator

 ### Non-Goals